bytechefhq/bytechef/README.md

 **Database**: This piece holds all the jobs state in the system, what tasks completed, failed etc. It is used by the Coordinator as its "mind".

-**Pipeline Repository**: The component where pipelines (workflows) are created, edited etc. by pipeline engineers.
+**Workflow Repository**: The component where workflows (workflows) are created, edited etc. by workflow engineers.

 # Control Flow